AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

     g(std::forward<T>(val));
 }
 ```
-Note that `std::move` has no template parameter and “triggers” move semantics for the passed argument,
+Note that `std::move` has no template parameter and "triggers" move semantics for the passed argument,
-while `std::forward` “forwards” potential move semantic depending on a passed template argument.
+while `std::forward` "forwards" potential move semantic depending on a passed template argument.
 ```c++
 /// <type_traits>
 /// g++ (Ubuntu 9.3.0-17ubuntu1~20.04) 9.3.0